urri34/CamerasInHa/README.md

 wifi_ssid: "MyRealWifiSSI"
 wifi_password: "MyUltraSecretPassword"
 ```
 Config done!
 Now click on the three dots in the device, and select install.
 It's a must for the first time to select the manual download option.
-It's going to start with the compilation of the firmware for your esp32-cam device
+It's going to start with the compilation of the firmware for your esp32-cam device (it can take up to 10 minuts depending on yur hardware, but you can see it working in real time).
+Once it finish we are going to download it in factory format.

+Firmware done!
+Lets connect your esp32-cam to your computer with a data USB cable, WITH A DATA USB CABLE!
+You have to be sure that the USB cable is able to send data not only power.
+Now, lets open [](https://web.esphome.io/) .
+We are going to click on the "Connect button", the select the port and

 ![My HA ESP32-Cam config](https://github.com/urri34/IpCamsInHa/blob/main/ESP32CamHAConfig.jpg.PNG).